 Being in Waterford for Christmas is fun but not the best time of year for outdoor activities.
-But the weather was occasionally pleasant enough to get out of town for social activities.
-They included this run in Tramore on New Year’s Eve.
+But the weather was occasionally pleasant enough to get out of town for social activities including this run in Tramore on New Year’s Eve.
 I’m somewhere among the runners hurtling down Tramore’s long beach on the North Atlantic coast 10km outside Waterford.
 Tramore comes from the Irish Trá Mhór, “big strand” and it felt big enough when you have to run all the way down to the pebbly beach to the end at Saleens, then around the back of the sandhills and home via the back strand.
 The race used to have the colourful name of the Baldy Man for one of the sandhills which resembled the pilgarlic in question.
 The name was changed this year for reasons unclear but it still was an attractive course.
 The weather was good too.
 It proved tough but I was happy to do the 8km course in just under 43 minutes.

 The race starts from the Promenade and in summer this area is packed with visitors.
 It’s not so busy on December 31 even with the attraction of the Baldy Man.
 The view of Tramore is dominated by the two churches on the hill, the smaller Church of Ireland on the extreme left and the bigger Gothic revival Catholic Church of the Holy Cross centre-right.
 The Building News said of that church in 1861, “standing as it does on the highest ground in Tramore, is naturally a remarkable object for miles along the east coast of Ireland, and attracts a great deal of attention.
 On the 14th of September, 1857, the Bishop of Waterford laid the foundation-stone of the new edifice, and the works having been steadily and carefully proceeded with, in July last the church was opened for divine service.”

 This is the Metal Man, Newtown Cove and the Guillamenes to the west of Tramore Bay.
 The Metal Man statue and his two sentries are older than the church, dating to 1823, thanks to Lloyds of London.
 On a stormy night hazardous Tramore Bay can look deceptively like nearby safer Waterford Harbour, as many ships found to their cost.
 In January 1816 three ships were caught in a gale off these waters.
 The Sea Horse was in a convoy was carrying members of the 2nd Battalion of the 59th Regiment of Foot and their families from Ramsgate home to Cork at the end of the Napoleonic War.
 The two other ships, Boadicea and Lord Melville carried the rest of the battalion and members of the 82nd Regiment of Foot.
-The weather had deteriorated as they approached Ireland and the Sea Horse’s mate, John Sullivan, the only officer familiar with the south Irish coast fell from the foremast and died.
+The weather deteriorated as they approached Ireland and the Sea Horse’s mate, John Sullivan, the only officer familiar with the south Irish coast fell from the foremast and died.
 Captain Gibbs could not locate the Kinsale lights and attempted to reach Waterford harbour, but the ship ran aground in Tramore Bay.
 Only 30 men, including the captain and two seamen, survived from the 394 people on board.
 The other two ships also foundered near Cork with great loss of life.
 As a result of the tragedy Lloyds installed the Metal Man and two towers across the bay on Brownstown Head as a warning for shipping to stay out.

 On the other side of Brownstown Head is Dunmore East and the real entrance to Waterford Harbour.
 Dunmore is a beautiful town with resemblances to Brittany.
 It is full of smuggler’s coves, dangerous cliffs, and thatched cottages and is a haven for seabirds.
 Dunmore East is in the barony of Gaultier, which means “foreigner’s land”.
 In this case the foreigners were Danes or Ostmen (Norse Gaels) expelled by the English from the city of Waterford in 11th century ethnic cleansing.